 Chapter 9 draws the findings of this thesis together in offering a cross-section of the spaces, times and conflicts of governing the future of Hoyerswerda.
 In linking the findings to the wider debates presented in Chapter 1, the chosen research strategy and the findings that it produced are evaluated.
 This is needed to explicitly draw out the critical potential that a governmentality approach offers.
-It is suggested that more nuanced ways of understanding conflicts and contestations in cities are not based on foregrounding these as outright resistance, but as potential attempts at government provides: for example, ways of reflecting about the possibilities of governing with open futures, in which a concern with the present may push the aim of achieving a certain future in the background.
+It is suggested that more nuanced ways of understanding conflicts and contestations in cities are not based on foregrounding these as outright resistance, but as potential attempts at governing.
+This also highlights the potentials that a focus on time or temporal issues in government provides: for example, ways of reflecting about the possibilities of governing with open futures, in which a concern with the present may push the aim of achieving a certain future in the background.